 Naughty Dog's survival action-adventure The Last of Us Part II is coming soon and ever since the developers revealed the release date, we have been getting a ton of new details about the game's features along with several new gameplay videos.

-The Last of Us Part II director Neil Druckmann is the most vocal in revealing the new stuff and in the latest post on PlayStation blog , he once again talked about the directions that the developers took with the new game, ideas and design decisions to make The Last of Us Part II as realistic and believable as possible.
+The Last of Us Part II director Neil Druckmann is the most vocal in revealing the new stuff and in , he once again talked about the directions that the developers took with the new game, ideas and design decisions to make The Last of Us Part II as realistic and believable as possible.

 One of the things that usually help with realism is violence, which according to Druckmann is treated as realistically as possible by Naughty Dog.
 He explains that every human enemy in The Last of Us Part II will feature a unique name to make players feel it's not just a regular NPC or soulless obstacle in their way.